 Back on your bike head back the same route and continue to the Maranui Café in Lyall Bay.
 Located in the old Lyall Bay Surf Club Building it's a quirky café with great food and great sea views.
 If you've still got some energy in reserve continue riding along the coast to Island Bay, a rugged stretch of coast and wild seas with views of the South Island.
 Refuel at the Beach House and Kiosk, another great seaside café and restaurant, before tackling the ride back.
 Pick your days, as the headwinds can be ferocious at times.

 The Cuba Street night markets offer a delicious array of tasty street food, plus entertainers and buskers, on Friday and Saturday nights.
 Cuba Street is home to lots of colourful shops selling vintage and retro clothing.

-Visit Parliament Buildings.
-Free tours operate daily, with the exception of a few days around Christmas, New Year, Waitangi Day & Good Friday.
+Visit the Beehive and Parliament Buildings.
+Free public tours operate daily, with the exception of a few days around Christmas, New Year, Waitangi Day & Good Friday.
 Bookings not required, although in peak times such as school holidays or public holidays it is advisable to book if you are on a tight schedule.
 Details here

 Old St. Paul's Cathedral, in Mulgrave Street, Thorndon, close to Parliament Buildings, is one of New Zealand's greatest landmarks.
 Built in 1866 in a Gothic style, it is constructed from native timber with stunning stained glass windows.
 The interior is magnificent and has been likened to the upturned hull of an Elizabethan galleon, with exposed curved trusses, and timber sarking.
 Threatened with demolition after the new St Pauls Cathedral was built in the 1960's, fortunately it was saved, restored and reopened to the public.
 Guided tours are available, and the gift shop tucked into a little niche in the back corner is definitely worth a visit.